Honey, I love you, but this is entirely too much of a good thing.

 'cross honey-streaked floor.

-My husband pointed out a
+My partner pointed out

-huge gooey dollop on a counter
+a huge dollop on counter

-not even in range of the honey affair.
+not even in range

 Monday, April 22, 2013